 After I watch Hyori’s, I am inspired to take longer walks.
 To cook at home more.
 To hug my husband and snuggle my dog more.
 I feel like my life is my life and it is OK.

-It could just be me, but I do have a reality show fatigue when it comes to the negative drama on those shows.
+It could just be me, but I do have “reality show fatigue”!
 So that’s why I enjoy Hyori’s Bed and Breakfast so much.
 I find the show “gently inspirational” if that’s even a thing?
-And sure, it’s still a TV show, so I’m sure there’s still some storyline, some characters sketched out for each episode (Hae the pitiful for example) – but for all its production, Hyori’s still makes me feel glad to spend an hour with her, her husband, and her family of rescue animals.
+And sure, it’s still a TV show, so I’m sure there’s still some storyline, production crew, some characters sketched out for each episode (Hae the pitiful for example) – but for all its TV production realities, Hyori’s still makes me feel glad to spend an hour with her, her husband, and her family of rescue animals.